-China Poot Lake Trail is a 12 mile moderately trafficked loop trail located near Homer, AK that features a lake and is rated as moderate.
+China Poot Lake Trail is a 12 mile moderately trafficked loop trail located near Homer, Alaska that features a lake and is rated as moderate.
 The trail is primarily used for hiking and is accessible from June until October.

 Got to trail head via boat ride from Homer.
 Beautiful, serene, long hike in to a solitary cabin and peaceful lake.
 Make sure to reserve cabin in advance.
 There are bears on the trail so be alert!
 Be sure to bring a water filter-filtered water out of a glacial stream-so pure and fleshing!
 Be prepared for Mosquitos-they were everywhere!!!!!!

 Trail clears up by late May most years.
 I love this trail but its not for everyone.
 By mid-June the bugs are in full force.
 Great tent spots by the Lake and a sweet public use cabin (book early).

 Look out for bears!

 Awesome trail but a bit sketchy in early May.
 Lots of snow on the trail and post-holing was common place.
 The lake was mostly iced over and fishing was not fruitful.
 The cabin was super clean and there was a decent amount of wood to burn.
 Later in the season will require lots of bug dope.
 Highly recommend this trail!